jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 [GraphQL resolvers](https://www.apollographql.com/docs/apollo-server/data/resolvers) are responsible for pupulating data into fields in Schema.

-Above code defines 1 field (`hello`) in GraphQL Schema, and resolver function returns `"Hello from Apollo Server"` when querying that field.
+The above code defines 1 field (`hello`) in GraphQL Schema, and the resolver function returns `"Hello from Apollo Server"` when querying that field.

 Start Apollo Server with:
 ```